 Finally, I take the net investment and factor in 30 plus years of earnings and I come up with an annualized rate of return on my investment of about 309%.

 I don’t have to go through any of my other investments to tell you none of them come anywhere close.
-My education is clearly my best long term investment.
+My education is clearly my first and best long term investment.

 BEST LONG TERM INVESTMENT – CONCLUSIONS

 I’m a big believer in higher education and investing in oneself.
 I recognize times are different and my case may be extreme.
 Even more, shouldn’t some of the basic rules of common sense and sound investment principles apply to higher education?

 - Pick a marketable major that pays well